 - While it is not required to be successful as a substance abuse counselor, those who have experienced their own road to recovery can often connect with those in treatment in a way other people cannot.

 - Experiencing the recovery process can make it easier for you to relate to those you are working with and providing valuable insight into how to manage triggers and avoid pitfalls.
+Learn more about recovering addicts becoming counselors.

 - Developing meaningful relationships with your clients is critical to success and establishing trust early on can help you connect more easily.